meerita/utilcss/README.md

   }
 </pre>

 Now when you hover that image, it will shift opacity to 1.
 This just an example on how functional CSS manages changes and interactions.
-Most of the projects end up with less than 5 lines of custom code.
+If done properly, most of the projects end up with less than 100 lines of custom code.

 ## List of supported properties